Chipotle Cheddar Buttermilk Biscuits

 Why should I knead the dough as little as possible?

-Step 4 says to knead “only enough to incorporate into a single mass,” and step 6 emphasizes working quickly so the butter stays cold rather than trying to make the dough perfect and smooth.
+Knead only enough to incorporate the dough into a single mass, and work quickly so the butter stays cold rather than trying to make the dough perfect and smooth.
 Over-kneading develops gluten and warms the butter, both of which make biscuits tough and dense rather than tender and flaky.

 What does the yogurt do that buttermilk alone can’t?

-The recipe uses 1 cup each of buttermilk and yogurt.
-The excerpt notes that the creamy components — buttermilk, yogurt, and the cheese itself — all work together to temper the chipotle’s heat and keep it in balance without dulling the smoky character.
+I use 1 cup each of buttermilk and yogurt.
+The creamy components — buttermilk, yogurt, and the cheese itself — all work together to temper the chipotle’s heat and keep it in balance without dulling the smoky character.
 The yogurt’s extra thickness and acidity also contribute to a more tender crumb and better rise from the 2 tbsp of baking powder.

 Add a comment Add a comment